alcinnz/Odysseus/README.md

 Contributing
 ------------

-Help is always appreciated, so feel free to open a pull request!
-If you want to help but don't know what to do, take a look through Odysseus's issues.
-I'll be labelling several of them as "help-wanted" so I can focus on achieving the big picture described in this README.

-For developers, the coding convention for Vala is GNOME's naming conventions with 4 space indents, another 4 space line continuations, and no spaces between method calls & their argument lists.
-Other style guides are strawn across the repository.
+For anyone interested in contributing new features, fixes, etc to Odysseus, pull requests are always welcome and there is a discussion room on Matrix for you to discuss your ideas or get help.
+If you don't know where to start, try one of these [feature requests](https://github.com/alcinnz/Odysseus/issues?q=is%3Aopen+is%3Aissue+label%3AEasy+label%3A%22help+wanted%22).

 If you want to help teach Oddysseus a new language, please visit https://github.com/alcinnz/Odysseus/wiki/Localizing-Odysseus.
+Work is ongoing to make this easier.